 8. Use Familiar Navigation Methods

-So, instead of counting on visitor learning curve and patience, try familiar navigation on your website.
+So, instead of counting on the visitor learning curve and patience, try familiar navigation on your website.

 9. Promote your Limited-time Offers

 Play the FOMO (fear of missing out) card to stimulate the visitors’ curiosity.
-So, you can display your greatest offers and discounts in a banner as an approach to attract visitors.
-This method can decrease a website’s bounce rate by motivating visitors to take a step further.
+So, you can display your most incredible offers and discounts in a banner as an approach to attracting visitors.
+This method can decrease a website’s bounce rate by motivating visitors to proceed.

 Limited-time deals attract attention.
 And if you don’t use them to entice visitors, you are missing an opportunity.

 It’s great to have product videos and place them on all of your product pages for video marketing purposes.
 After all, videos have improved conversions for many online businesses.
 But, be cautious in implementing your video marketing strategy.
 Don’t annoy prospects by forcing them to watch a video for the sake of increasing conversions.
 Turn video auto-play off so that you don’t turn off prospects from your eCommerce store!